 Brian Middleton was born in Houston, Texas.
 He is married to Coretta Middleton and has three children.
 He is a 1990 graduate of Lamar High School in Houston, Texas.
 Mr. Middleton received a Bachelor of Arts degree in economics from the University of Houston in 1994.
 Mr. Middleton graduated from Thurgood Marshall School of Law with honors in 1997 and was licensed to practice law the same year.

 Brian Middleton is the son of Bernard and Carolyn Middleton of Houston, Texas.
 His father is also an attorney.
 His father has practiced labor law for over 47 years.
 Brian M. Middleton has two siblings, Joseph Middleton and Tracy Middleton.
-Tracy Middleton is a lawyer and practices with Brian.
+Tracy Middleton is a lawyer and previously practiced with Brian.

 While in law school, Mr. Middleton was employed as a legal intern at the First Court of Appeals, the Harris County District Attorney’s Office, and the United States District Court for the Southern District of Texas under the supervision of Judge Calvin Botley.